vaniacer/Zabbix-Template-jboss-jvm-data/README.md

 Thread count total started</br>

-There ara two discovery rules for garbage collectors(GC) and memory pools(MP).</br>
+There are two discovery rules for garbage collectors(GC) and memory pools(MP).
-For each GC then creates items: collection-count and collection-time.</br>
+For each GC then creates items: collection-count and collection-time.
 And for MP: usage committed, usage init, usage max, usage used.